jgthomas/jumpcalendar.info/README.md

 ### calendar for exploring the days of the month in any given year

-* Want to know what day it was on the 1st of March 1998?
+* What day was it on the 1st of March 1998?

 * How many Thurdays were there in April 1922?